Quantum Approaches to Consciousness

 One rationale for the focus on psychological phenomena is that their detailed study is a necessary precondition for further questions as to their neural correlates.
 Therefore, the investigation of mental quantum features resists the temptation to reduce them (within scenario A) all-too quickly to neural activity.
 There are several kinds of psychological phenomena which have been addressed in the spirit of mental quantum features so far: (i) decision processes, (ii) order effects, (iii) bistable perception, (iv) learning, (v) semantic networks, (vi) quantum agency,and (vii) super-quantum entanglement correlations.
 These topics will be outlined in some more detail in the following Section 4.2.

 It is a distinguishing aspect of these approaches that they have led to well-defined and specific theoretical models with empirical consequences and novel predictions.
 A second point worth mentioning is that by now there are a number of research groups worldwide (rather than solitary actors) studying quantum ideas in cognition, partly even in collaborative efforts.
-For about a decade there have been regular international conferences with proceedings for the exchange of new results and ideas, and target articles, special issues, and monographs have been devoted to basic frameworks and new developments (Khrennikov 1999, Atmanspacher et al. 2002, Busemeyer and Bruza 2012, Haven and Khrennikov 2013, Wendt 2015).
+For about two decades there have been regular international conferences with proceedings for the exchange of new results and ideas.
+Target articles, special issues, and monographs have been devoted to basic frameworks and new developments (Khrennikov 1999, Atmanspacher et al. 2002, Busemeyer and Bruza 2012, Haven and Khrennikov 2013, Wendt 2015).

 4.2 Concrete Applications